2022 United States House of Representatives elections in Michigan: District 12

 The 12th district is based in northern Wayne County and includes the cities of Dearborn and Southfield.
-Due to redistricting, the incumbent is Democrat Brenda Lawrence of the 14th congressional district, who was re-elected with 79.3% of the vote in 2020.
+Due to redistricting, the incumbent was Democrat Brenda Lawrence of the 14th congressional district, who was re-elected with 79.3% of the vote in 2020.
 On January 4, 2022, Lawrence announced that she would not seek re-election.
-Subsequently, Democrat Rashida Tlaib of the 13th congressional district, announced she would be running in the district.
+Subsequently, Democrat Rashida Tlaib of the 13th congressional district announced she would be running in the district.
 Tlaib was re-elected in 2020 with 78.1% of the vote.
+The winner was Rashida Tlaib.